Summary

 Vera: Yes.

-Rick: So, for some people it’s fairly easy to just kind of get what you’re saying here, but for other people it’s… they’re very deeply trapped by identification and so how would you personally help somebody who you feel is… I mean you’ve worked with a lot of people, how would you help them come out of this grip of identification?
+Rick: So, for some people it’s fairly easy to just kind of get what you’re saying here, but for other people they’re very deeply trapped by identification.
+How would you personally help somebody who is very deeply trapped?

-Vera: Yes, I see that and everybody sees it, the eyes become brilliant, softer, even the wrinkles disappear, wrinkles disappear, they are going to laugh or cry or are completely signed.
+Vera: Yes, I see that, and everybody sees it.
+The eyes become brilliant, softer; even the wrinkles disappear.
+They’re going to laugh or cry, or are completely silent.

-Rick: Nice and then if you’re working with somebody like that and you have a session and then you’re not going to talk to them again for a week or a month or however often you do these things, what do you encourage them to do on a daily basis to try to develop this further and stabilize it?
+Rick: Nice.
+And then, if you’re working with somebody like that and you have a session, what do you encourage them to do on a daily basis to try to develop this further and stabilize it?

 Rick: Yeah, you’re kind of working intuitively.